coredds/eniGOma/eniGOma_prd.md

 ### 4.2 Cryptographic Best Practices (for Simulation)

 - **Randomness:** When generating random rotors, reflectors, or plugboard settings, `crypto/rand` package must be used to ensure cryptographically secure pseudo-random number generation.
-- **Avoid Homebrew Crypto:** While eniGOma is a simulation of a historical cipher, the underlying implementation of permutations and mappings should use standard, proven techniques.
+- **Avoid Homebrew Crypto:** While enigoma is a simulation of a historical cipher, the underlying implementation of permutations and mappings should use standard, proven techniques.
 Avoid custom bit manipulations that could introduce subtle flaws.
 - **Constant-Time Operations (where applicable):** While less critical for a simulation, any lookup tables or permutation logic should ideally aim for constant-time operations to prevent timing side-channel attacks, if practically feasible without excessive complexity.
 This primarily applies to lookups within a rotor's mapping.

 ### 4.3 Input/Output